rapid7/insightconnect-plugins/plugins/whois/help.md

 # Version History

+* 3.1.3 - Updated SDK to the latest version (v6.0.0) | Bump setuptools version to v70.0.0
 * 3.1.2 - Updated SDK to the latest version | Added validation for input parameters
 * 3.1.1 - Add empty `__init__.py` file to `unit_test` folder | Refresh with new tooling
 * 3.1.0 - Add support for `.monster` and `.nl` domains